rwilliams/jrubywiki/CallingJavaFromJRuby.md

 label = javax.swing.JLabel.new("Hello")

 # We can transparently call Java methods on Java objects, just as if they were defined in Ruby.
-frame.getContentPane.add(label)  # Invoking the Java method 'getContentPane'. frame.setDefaultCloseOperation(javax.swing.JFrame::EXIT_ON_CLOSE)
+frame.add(label)  # Invoking the Java method 'add'. frame.setDefaultCloseOperation(javax.swing.JFrame::EXIT_ON_CLOSE)
 frame.pack
 frame.setVisible(true)